Sansa Stark: Media

 Sansa appears in several adaptations of A Song of Ice and Fire.
 She is a main character for eight seasons of the HBO television series, Game of Thrones (2011—2019), and the graphic novel series, A Game of Thrones (2011—2014).
 She has also appeared in the video game Reigns: Game of Thrones (2018) based on the television series interpretation of the character.

 In the television series, Sansa is adapted by D.B.
 Weiss and David Benioff.
 She first appears in the series two years older than her book counterpart, and her storyline diverges significantly from the fifth season onwards.
 However, there are also numerous differences from the beginning of the series.
+Izzy Meikle-Small auditioned for the role, the two finalists for the role were Small and Sophie Turner with the latter winning, Small said she was sad that she lost the role due to the show being massive but also said she was happy that she didn't get cast as she felt her parents wouldn't have approved the "flesh" of the show.